 AI Alters OT Security Threats and Defenses

 At S4x26, reporting by IIoT-World summarizes research from Dragos, Panasonic R&D Center Singapore, Darktrace, and Georgia Institute of Technology showing that AI is accelerating both offensive and defensive activity in operational technology (OT) security.
-According to IIoT-World, Dragos researcher Jimmy Wylie used AI coding assistants including Claude to attempt to recreate the FrostyGoop ICS malware and found that AI speeds development tasks but does not remove the need for deep domain expertise in industrial protocols and testbeds.
-IIoT-World also reports that Panasonic presented PAIEL (Packet Analysis and Insight Extraction using LLM), a two-stage RAG system that pulls protocol standards as context to translate binary OT packets into plain-language analysis for SOC analysts.
-The coverage maps where current advantages sit and highlights risks from cognitive bias and overreliance on LLM outputs.
+According to IIoT-World, Dragos researcher Jimmy Wylie used AI coding assistants including Claude to try to recreate the FrostyGoop ICS malware and found that AI speeds development tasks but does not remove the need for deep expertise in industrial protocols and testbeds.
+IIoT-World also reports that Panasonic presented PAIEL (Packet Analysis and Insight Extraction using LLM), a two-stage retrieval-augmented system that pulls protocol standards as context to translate binary OT packets into plain-language analysis for SOC analysts.
+The coverage maps where current advantages sit and flags risks from cognitive bias and overreliance on LLM outputs.

 What happened

 According to reporting by IIoT-World, presentations at S4x26 from Dragos, Panasonic R&D Center Singapore, Darktrace, and Georgia Institute of Technology examined how AI is changing OT security.
 The article reports that Dragos researcher Jimmy Wylie attempted to recreate the FrostyGoop ICS malware using AI coding assistants including Claude and concluded that AI can speed parts of malware development but does not remove the need for specialized engineering, protocol knowledge, and physical testbeds.
-The piece also describes Panasonic's PAIEL (Packet Analysis and Insight Extraction using LLM), which uses a two-stage Retrieval Augmented Generation approach to pull protocol standards as context and translate captured OT packets into human-readable insights for SOC analysts.
+The piece also describes Panasonic's PAIEL (Packet Analysis and Insight Extraction using LLM), which uses a two-stage retrieval-augmented generation approach to pull protocol standards as context and translate captured OT packets into human-readable insights for SOC analysts.

 Technical details